-For the period 1st April 2018 to 31st March 2022, the Council let 595 tenancies within its Housing Revenue Account (HRA) stock (includes lets for both general needs and IRL) which equates to an average of 149 lets per year.
-The majority of these properties were let on social rents, which means the rent is based on a prescribed formula determined by the national rent regime, based on property values and local earnings; rent levels are very low within Runnymede Borough Council's stock and equate to approximately 40% of market rent.
-The period 2018/2019 saw the first HRA lets at Affordable Rents following completion of new build properties in the north of the Borough; these rents are set at maximum 80% of local market rent, capped at Local Housing Allowance level.
+For the period 1st April 2018 to 31st March 2022, we let 595 tenancies within our stock (includes lets for both general needs and IRL) which equates to an average of 149 lets per year.
+The majority of these properties were let on social rents, which means the rent is based on a prescribed formula determined by the national rent regime, based on property values and local earnings; rent levels are very low and within Runnymede Borough Council's stock and equate to approximately 36% of market rent.
+The period 2018/2019 saw our first lets at affordable rents following completion of new build properties in the north of the Borough; these rents are set at 80% of local market rent, capped at Local Housing Allowance level.
 A further development in the south of the borough has seen an increase in the number of properties we let at Affordable Rent.